visenze/visearch-sdk-php/README.md

 ````

-####5.3.1 Selection Box
+####5.2.1 Selection Box

 If the object you wish to search for takes up only a small portion of your image, or other irrelevant objects exists in the same image, chances are the search result could become inaccurate.
 Use the Box parameter to refine the search area of the image to improve accuracy.
-Noted that the box coordinated is setted with respect to the original size of the image passed, it will be automatically scaled to fit the resized image for uploading:
+Noted that the box coordinated is setted with respect to the original size of the image passed, it will be automatically scaled to fit the resized image for uploading:(note: if the box coordinates are invalid(negative or exceed the image boundary), this search will be equivalent to the normal Upload Search)

 ```
 $image = new Image(imagePath);